RashidCodes/first-etl/README.md

-# First ETL
+# Basic ETL

-There might be a time when your business wants to perform some very basic ETL for a small dataset.
-You can use the project structure in your project.
+You can use this project structure for a simple ETL process.
+In this example, I extract weather data about some states in Australia, transform the data, and load the data into a postgresql database.

 <br/>